 Through 30 years in international education and social innovation, Winthrop has helped underrepresented ethical leaders and social entrepreneurs secure seats at the world's decision making tables.
-He is the founder of Solving Together which supports collaborative leadership to solve global challenges.
+He is the founder of All Together Strategies which supports collaborative leadership to solve global challenges.
 Previously he served as executive director of the Melton Foundation and was co-founder and former senior editor of Innovations journal (MIT Press).

 Dedicated to the education and empowerment of women and girls, Constance has had an international career working with such global institutions as Oxfam America, World Education, and Pact, Inc. She is particularly interested in the impact of leadership development on women's career development.

 With 16 years of experience in the non-profit and private sector, Tawiah is dedicated to building the capacities of disadvantaged populations through innovation and partnership.
 She has led development programs for World Education, Inc., and The Hershey Company, in girls' and adult education, community development, and cocoa sustainability.
 She also manages a sustainable development consulting firm, Heritage Flow2 Company Ltd, in Ghana.
 Tawiah has an MPA in International Development from the Harvard Kennedy School.
 As Country Advisor, she will lead programming on-site, maintain relationships with local partners, and manage the fellowship selection and training processes.